 - Claire, unlike the very talented, blue-eyed Caitriona Balfe, has brown eyes.
 In the book they are described as very unusual and “sherry-colored.”

 - The wedding ring Jamie gives Claire is a silver band decorated in the Highland interlace style, a small Jacobean thistle bloom carved in the center.

 - Jamie gets violently seasick, so bad he’s literally unable to come on deck when a ship is in motion.
 After he is liberated from Wentworth Prison in the book, he’s mostly unconscious and it’s not until France when he’s taken to the monastery to recover.
 The fact he’s unconscious is a lifesaver.
 Gabaldon deals with this quirk of Jamie’s in an inventive way with a novel character in Book Three and sailing on a ship becomes pivotal to the plot.
 Not that I’m telling you here!

 - In the books, Jamie and Claire’s daughter, Brianna, is described as tall and big-boned, size 16 and six-feet tall.
 There is no doubt that she is Jamie’s daughter, with her height and flaming-red hair.
 She was also born and raised in Boston, and there’s no doubt in my mind she pahks her cahr in Ha-vahd yahd.

 Don’t get me wrong–I love-love-LUFF this series, and I can live with any of these changes and enjoy it tremendously.
 But I’m not going to deny the fact as a tall and big-boned woman, I would have loved to see an equally tall and big-boned woman playing the part of Jamie’s daughter, especially in this year of Wonder Woman.
-But if that would mean living without Jamie each Sunday night at nine, well, come on.
+But if that would mean living without Jamie each Sunday night at eight, well, come on.
 Life is all about compromise, isn’t it?